bright/new-www/content/our-areas/pos-software-development.md

 title_faqs: custom POS software development – FAQs
 title_contact: book a call to discuss your custom POS system
-description_contact: Fill out the form or drop us a line, and we’ll get back to you within 1 business day.!
+description_contact: Fill out the form or drop us a line, and we’ll get back to you within 1 business day!
 Let's talk about the challenges you face during point of sale software development.
 boxes:
   - box_title: POS food delivery platform integrations